Line drawing of two people, possibly a healthcare worker and a patient, with overlapping colorful circles in the background.

 These insights are used by families, professionals, and organizations seeking to understand how care systems evolve, where risk accumulates, and how stability can be preserved before crisis forces change.

-New: Understand how care actually works
+Understand how care actually works

 The Hidden Architecture of Care™